Charlie Brenneman: Post UFC

 Brenneman cut down to 155 lbs. following his release from the UFC.
 Brenneman fought Eric Irvin at VFL 40 on Jan 19, 2013.
 He won via second round submission.
 Brenneman defeated Jeremy Castro and Gemiyale Adkins in the Cage Fury Fighting Championships, and would then defeat Kyle Baker by submission via arm-triangle choke for the vacant CFFC lightweight title.

 Return to UFC

 Brenneman returned to the UFC and faced promotional newcomer Beneil Dariush in a lightweight bout on January 15, 2014 at UFC Fight Night 35, replacing an injured Jason High.
 Brenneman was quickly submitted in the first round via rear-naked choke, after being dropped by a left hand.

 Brenneman faced Danny Castillo at UFC 172.
 After a back-and-forth first round, Brenneman lost via knockout early in the second round.

 Brenneman faced Leandro Silva on November 8, 2014 at UFC Fight Night 56.
 Brenneman was submitted by a rear naked choke in the first round following multiple takedown attempts.
 After the loss Brenneman was again released from the promotion.

 Personal life

-Brenneman and his wife Amanda have a daughter named Gracie, born in 2013 and a son named Rocky, born in 2016.
+Brenneman and his wife Amanda have a daughter, born in 2013 and a son, born in 2016.